 Loss and loss adjustment expenses are maintained to cover the Company's estimated liability for both reported and unreported claims.
-Reserving methodologies that calculate a point estimate for the ultimate losses are utilised.
+Reserving methodologies that calculate an actuarial best estimate for the ultimate losses along with a reserve margin are utilised.
 This represents management's best estimate of ultimate loss and loss adjustment expenses.
 The Company's internal actuaries review the reserving assumptions and methodologies on a quarterly basis with loss estimates being generally subject to a semi-annual independent review by external actuaries.
 The results of the independent review are presented to the Company's Audit Committee.
 The Company has also established a Reserve Committee which has responsibility for the review of large claims and IBNR levels, their development and also any changes in reserving philosophy and assumptions.